 We found that the pockets aren't quite snug enough to only house a smartphone.
 One reviewer reported storing her handkerchief and iPhone 12 Mini in the same front pocket to eliminate the bouncing of the phone.
 The TrailMix doesn't have many specialized pockets, which makes it awesome for navigating while your hands are cold and your mind is tired.
-Even though there isn't a specific pocket for keys, we felt safe enough tucking them down into a zippered pocket for safekeeping.
+Even though there isn't a specific key pocket, we felt safe enough tucking them down into the depths of a zippered pocket for safekeeping.

-The TrailMix was the obvious choice for our Best Buy Award.
+The TrailMix is a high value product.
 Its functionality paired with its affordable price tag makes it an awesome choice for a lot of runners.
 This pack offers supreme comfort and durability for much less than many other vests on the market.
 If you are in the market for a comfortable vest with a modest yet ample capacity, you'll love the versatility and affordability of this hydration system.

 We remain excited to explore the trails with the Nathan TrailMix 7.
 From its digestible price point to its long lifespan to its simplistic functionality, we love trail days with this sidekick.
-It offers ample water storage and enough remaining space to pack in (and out) the bare necessities.
 If you're on the hunt for an affordable trail running hydration vest, look no further because this one is likely to be your best match.
 However, if you want something with a little more storage, check out the Ultimate Direction Mountain Vesta 5.0 with its 12.7-liter capacity.
 If you like the carrying capacity of the TrailMix but want something that is even more rugged and slightly better-featured, we enthusiastically recommend the Osprey Dyna 6.

 — Ally Arcuri